vesoft-inc/nebula-importer/README.md

 #### CSV data files

 One CSV file can only store one type of vertex or edge.
-Vertices and edges with the different schema must be stored in different files.
+Vertices and edges of the different schema must be stored in different files.

 * `path`: **Required**.
 Specifies the path where the data files are stored.
 If a relative path is used, the `path` and current configuration file directory are spliced.
 * `failDataPath`: **Required**.
 Specifies the path for data that failed in inserting so that the failed data are reinserted.